Arturo Frondizi: Aerospace

+The first launch of an aircraft built entirely in Argentina took place on February 2, 1961, when the APEX A1-02 Alfa Centauro took off from the town of Santo Tomás, in Pampa de Achala (Córdoba province).

 Labor policy

-From 1957 elections were held in the unions, most of them winning Peronism.
+Union elections were held in 1957, with Peronists winning most of them.
 The unions had been grouped into three groups: the 62 Organizations (Peronists), the 32 Democratic Guilds (socialists and radicals) and the MUCS (communists).

-In 1958, through law 14 499, it was established that each retiree would automatically receive an equivalent of 82% of what they received when they worked.
+In 1958, Law No. 14,499 provided that retirees would automatically receive an equivalent of 82% of what they received when they worked.

-In October 1960, independent Peronist unions formed the Commission of 20 to demand the return of the General Labor Confederation (CGT), which had been intervened by the government since the military coup in 1955.
-To pressure the government, the Commission of the 20 declared a general strike on November 7, which forced President Frondizi to receive them and finally agree on March 3, 1961 to return the CGT to the Commission of the 20.
+In October 1960, Peronist and independent unions formed the Commission of 20 to demand the return of the General Labor Confederation (CGT), which had been under government control since the 1955 military coup.
+To pressure the government, the Commission of 20 declared a general strike on November 7, forcing President Frondizi to receive them and finally agree on March 3, 1961, to return the CGT to the Commission of the 20.

+During the Frondizi administration, the new Trade Union Law No. 14,455 was passed, establishing the freedom to create unions through simple registration and designating the most representative of all as the recognized unions, with the aim of unifying worker representation before employers, the government, and international organizations.
+The law also established recognition of elected delegates as union representatives in the workplace and prohibited their dismissal without judicial authorization.

+In 1961, the railway union La Fraternidad filed a complaint against the Argentine government with the International Labour Organization (ILO) for violating its and its members' freedom of association.
+The ILO's Committee on Freedom of Association upheld the union complaint, recommending that the organization draw the Frondizi government's attention to its obligation to respect the agreements reached with the unions.